 Options for treating summer pests include DuoCide and Season Long Grub Control.
 If you have multiple insects or grubs invading your lawn, The Andersons DuoCide is that ideal product to use.
 A single application will eliminate more than 50 common pests both above and below the surface.

-If you’ve been able to narrow the issue down to just grubs, you can use Season Long Grub Control or GrubOut Plus Lawn Food.
-Either of these products can be applied any time during spring or summer and will provide protection against grubs and mole crickets for the entire growing season.
+If you’ve been able to narrow the issue down to just grubs, you can use GrubOut Plus Lawn Food.
+This product can be applied any time during spring or summer and will provide protection against grubs and mole crickets for the entire growing season.

 Don’t let all your hard work caring for your lawn go to waste.
 Pay attention to any signs of damage or pest activity.
 And, if possible, treat your lawn early in the summer to quickly eliminates troublesome insects and get a head of any potential issues.
 Remember, the least amount of damage done now, means less work repairing it in late fall and early spring.